-We evaluate the throughput of \proposal{} and compare it against with that of Sigmap and UNCALLED.
+We evaluate the throughput of \proposal{} and compare it with that of Sigmap and UNCALLED.
 We evaluate throughput as the base pairs tools process per second.
-We use uncalled pafstats for evaluating the throughput of UNCALLED and Sigmap, and bonito output for evaluating the throughput of \BaseConv{}.
-We only evaluate the throughput of \BaseConv{} component of \proposal{} as it has significantly lower throughput than \SimCheck{}, and is the bottleneck of \proposal{}.
-Figure~\ref{fig:throughput} shows the throughput of Sigmap, UNCALLED and \BaseConv{}.
+We use \texttt{uncalled pafstats} for evaluating the throughput of UNCALLED and Sigmap and bonito output for evaluating the throughput of \BaseConv{}.
+We only evaluate the throughput of \BaseConv{} component of \proposal{} as it has a significantly lower throughput than \SimCheck{} and is the bottleneck of \proposal{}.
+Figure~\ref{fig:throughput} shows the throughput of Sigmap, UNCALLED, and \BaseConv{}.
 We make three key observations.
-First, we observe that \BaseConv{} improves throughput of UNCALLED/Sigmap by \throughputimpoveruncalled{}/\throughputimpoversigmap{}.
+First, we observe that \BaseConv{} improves the throughput of UNCALLED/Sigmap by \throughputimpoveruncalled{}/\throughputimpoversigmap{}.
 Second, we observe that throughput of \BaseConv{} is consistently high unlike other tools (e.g., Sigmap) whose throughput reduce with target reference length.
-Third, \BaseConv{}'s high throughput does not reflect to its execution time.
-The reason of this discrepancy between \BaseConv{}'s throughput and execution time is likely because unlike Sigmap and UNCALLED, \proposal{} processes the entire read before labelling it as \target{}/\nontarget{}.
+Third, \BaseConv{}'s high throughput does not reflect its execution time.
+The reason for this discrepancy between \BaseConv{}'s throughput and execution time is likely because, unlike Sigmap and UNCALLED, \proposal{} processes the entire read before labeling it as \target{}/\nontarget{}.
 We conclude that \proposal{}'s benefits can be amplified by optimizing it further via integrating early filtering of reads that will match/not match to the target reference without processing the entire read.

-Overall, we conclude that \proposal{} 1) significantly improves the end-to-end execution time of basecalling compared to prior methods by filtering out higher fraction of the \nontarget{} reads with its higher precision, 2) improves the sensitivity of prior methods in filtering reads, 3) has a consistently higher throughput than all prior works, and 4) can be accurately applied to target reference lengths that prior methods are unable to be applied accurately while requiring much less (on average $5.76x$, see Section 3.2 of Supplementary Materials) peak memory compared to prior works.
-We believe \proposal{} can be used as a lightweight real-time sequence classification and filtering tool due to its high throughput if it is optimized to work with first few chunks of a read.
+Overall, we conclude that \proposal{} 1) significantly improves the end-to-end execution time of basecalling compared to prior methods by filtering out higher fraction of the \nontarget{} reads with its higher precision, 2) improves the recall of prior methods in filtering reads, 3) has a consistently higher throughput than all prior works, and 4) can be accurately applied to target reference lengths that prior methods are unable to be applied accurately while requiring much less (on average $5.76\times$, see Supplementary Section~\ref{subsec:peakmem}) peak memory compared to prior works.
+We believe \proposal{} can be used as a lightweight real-time sequence classification and filtering tool due to its high throughput if it is optimized to work with the first few chunks of a read.